-25. Companies should organise induction programmes for new directors to acquaint them rapidly with the workings of the company and its corporate governance rules.
+Companies should organise induction programmes for new directors to acquaint them rapidly with the workings of the Company and its corporate governance rules.
 Directors should also be offered refresher programmes when circumstances so advise.

-26. Companies should require their directors to devote sufficient time and effort to perform their duties effectively, and, as such:

-- a) Directors should apprise the Nomination Committee of any other professional obligations, in case they might detract from the necessary dedication; - b) Companies should lay down rules about the number of directorships their board members can hold.
+- 26. Companies should require their directors to devote sufficient time and effort to perform their duties effectively, and, as such: - Directors should apprise the Appointments Committee of any other professional obligations, in case they might detract from the necessary dedication: - b) Companies should lay down rules about the number of directorships their Board members can hold.

-See sections: B.1.8, B.1.9 y B. 1.
+See sections: B.1.8, B.1.9 and B. 1.
 17